Metro Tunnel: Project description

-The project will consist of two 9 km rail tunnels between South Kensington and South Yarra via the CBD with five new underground stations.
-A new cross-city metro style line will be created that runs from the north-west to the south-east of Melbourne, linking the Sunbury line with the Cranbourne and Pakenham lines.
+The project consists of two 9 km rail tunnels between South Kensington and South Yarra via the CBD with five new underground stations.
+A new cross-city metro style line has been created that runs from the north-west to the south-east of Melbourne, linking the Sunbury line with the Cranbourne and Pakenham lines.
 The line is also planned to eventually run to Melbourne Airport via the planned Melbourne Airport Rail link, but that project has been repeatedly put on hold and resurrected.
-The new line, like similar projects the Elizabeth Line and the Paris RER, will be a hybrid suburban and rapid transit system, running a high-frequency rapid service in the inner city but also running trains to Melbourne's outer commuter suburbs.
+The new line, like similar projects the Elizabeth Line and the Paris RER, is a hybrid suburban and rapid transit system, running a high-frequency rapid service in the inner city but also running trains to Melbourne's outer commuter suburbs.

-The five new city stations are underground and will feature 230 m-long platforms, large concourses, and full-height platform-screen doors, a first for Melbourne.
-As part of the project, a new fleet of 65 High Capacity Metro Trains have been ordered to add further capacity to the network, the first of which entered service in 2020.
+The five new city stations are underground and feature 230 m-long platforms, large concourses, and full-height platform-screen doors, a first for Melbourne.
+As part of the project, a new fleet of 65 High Capacity Metro Trains were ordered to add further capacity to the network, the first of which entered service in 2020.
 These trains are the most advanced and highest capacity in Melbourne, and will run on the Metro Tunnel corridor as 7-car trains.
 They can be expanded to 10-car trains in the future with the new underground stations long enough to accommodate the extended trains.
 A new stabling and maintenance depot was built in Pakenham East to house the new fleet.

 Geographic map showing the planned cross-city rapid transit corridor created by the Metro Tunnel at its full extent, including the proposed Airport Rail Link and short extension to Pakenham East.

 Three of the new stations – Arden, Parkville, and Anzac – are cut-and-cover box designs, and involved digging down to build the station.
 The two CBD stations – State Library and Town Hall – are mined stations beneath Swanston Street, built using a unique "trinocular" construction method of three overlapping caverns dug by road headers and featuring high ceilings, an arched vault design and 19 m wide platforms.
 With the exception of Arden, all of the stations feature multiple entrances.
 Anzac features a direct tram-train interchange with a large wooden canopy, while Arden will anchor a major urban renewal project in Melbourne's inner north.
 The two CBD stations will feature large transit-oriented development and retail.